By GRW Senior Staff Comments (0)

 "These are guns designed to kill humans quickly and efficiently.
 They are designed for military contexts."

 Firearms hobby and sporting advocacy groups often feel they are not contacted by the media on the gun-control issue to the same extent as gun control lobbyists.
-The firearms hobby and advocacy group responses to public statements made by the groups seeking to ban guns, present a very different picture to the opinions and claims of the gun control advocates.
+Their responses to public statements made by groups seeking to ban guns present a very different picture to the opinions and claims of the gun control advocates.

 Alex Norris, Montreal city councilor, stated on Global TV News on Aug.
 20, 2018, “We believe there is no good reason that a law-abiding citizen of Canada needs to own a handgun or assault rifle.
 These are weapons that are designed to kill people.”

 The federal Liberal government, some municipal politicians and anti-firearms lobby groups have made statements similar to that of Montreal councilor Norris above.